 - Occupational accident insurance

-- Health insurance premiums (if self-employed)
+- Health insurance premiums — 100% deductible for self-employed truckers

 Business and Administrative Costs

-- Load board fees: DAT, Truckstop.com, 123Loadboard subscriptions
+- Load board fees: DAT, Truckstop.com, 123Loadboard subscriptions — read our load board comparison guide

-- Factoring fees: The percentage factoring companies charge is a business expense
+- Factoring fees: The percentage factoring companies charge is a business expense — read our guide on freight factoring explained

 - Accounting and bookkeeping fees